-The RAPID-MOC/MOCHA/WBTS 26°N mooring array continues to provide a daily time series of basin-wide MOC strength (Fig. 3.22) and is the most complete MOC existing observing system, measuring the full water column and absolute transports in boundary currents (see Rayner et al. 2010 for details).
-McCarthy et al. (2012) noted statistically significant low MOC transport in the winter of 2009/10, showing that the low transport was predominantly caused by a decrease in the northward Ekman transport and an increase in the southward interior transport.
-The newest data extends the MOC record from April 2011 through October 2012.
-During this period there was significantly low MOC transport from 4 May to 20 June 2012 (average MOC of 10.8 Sv compared to the long-term mean of 17.3 Sv).
+The RAPID-MOC/MOCHA/WBTS 26°N mooring array continues to provide a twice-daily estimate of basin-wide MOC strength (Fig. 3.22) and is the most complete MOC existing observing system, measuring the full water column across the full basin and absolute transports in boundary currents (see Rayner et al. 2010 for details).
+McCarthy et al. (2012) noted statistically significant low MOC transport in the winter of 2009/10, showing that the low transport was predominantly caused by a decrease in the northward Ekman transport and particularly by an increase in the southward interior transport: the overturning weakened as the gyre strengthened.
+Downturns in the overturning circulation such as this have been shown to cool the subtropical North Atlantic (Cunningham et al., 2013; Bryden et al., 2014).
+The MOC and interior transports data (INT) presented in Fig. 3.22 extends the record reported last year from April 2011 through October 2012, while FC and Ekman transport data is available through 2013; MOC estimates based on mooring data require substantially more lead time because a ship is typically required to go to the site to retrieve the data.
+During this period there was significantly low MOC transport from 4 May to 20 June 2012 (average MOC of 10.8 Sv vs. the long-term mean of 17.3 Sv).
 The FC contributes about the same reduction during this period as the Ekman transport (about -1.5 Sv), which is half the size of the interior transport contribution (about -3.2 Sv).
-It is the sum of the Ekman, Florida Current, and interior components that makes up the MOC at this latitude and the 2012 low transport shows a clear dominance of the interior transport changes driving low MOC values.
+It is the sum of the Ekman, Florida Current and interior components that makes up the MOC at this latitude and the 2012 low transport shows a clear dominance of the interior transport changes driving low MOC values.
 The long-term trend of the MOC is -5.2 ± 2.7 Sv decade-1 (using 90% confidence assuming a 20-day independence time scale); this means there is 95% confidence the decrease in the MOC is greater than 2.5 Sv decade-1.
 Smeed et al. (2014) examine in detail this downward trend in the MOC and note that the largest changes have occurred since 2008 (as can be readily seen from the annual averages noted on Fig. 3.22).